 This test is carried out in the Medical Imaging Department at The Children’s Hospital at Westmead.
 In this examination, a series of X-ray are taken of your child’s upper digestive tract.

-The test is done in a room with an X-ray table and a large camera above it.
-The camera is linked to a television screen where an X-ray image of the upper digestive tract can be viewed.
+The test is done in a room with an X-ray table and a large camera above it, where an image of the upper digestive tract can be viewed.

 The doctor or nurse will lay your child on the X-ray table and offer the contrast liquid.
 Your child will drink this through a cup or a bottle while they are lying down.

-As the contrast is swallowed, the flow of the contrast will be viewed and X-ray pictures will be taken.
+As the contrast is swallowed, the flow of the contrast will be viewed and seen.
 The contrast will temporarily coat the inside lining of the oesophagus, stomach and small bowel.
 A member of staff will turn the child if needed.

-As the organs fill with contrast, loops of bowel will be seen on the television screen and a series of X-ray will be taken.
+As the organs fill with contrast, loops of bowel will be screened.

 How to prepare for this examination